Mukulsb/Trend-Analysis/README.md

-# Software migration trend analysis using Python
+Software migration trend analysis using Python Migration from software version 1 to software version 2 and their outcomes over a period of 23 weeks: 6 columns and 1852 rows